Live environment training is costly and dangerous. Is extended reality the answer?

 We conduct the process of building these training solutions alongside the customer in a completely agile manner

-“The first important step we take when working with our oil and gas customers is to understand their existing training processes, but most importantly we identify the gaps,” he says.
+“The first important step we take when working with our energy customers is to understand their existing training processes, but most importantly we identify the gaps,” he says.
 “Once we have established these key factors, we map them against the customer’s desired outcomes in a tailored way.
 The next step is to apply our unique framework, with a goal of making training processes as interactive as possible to enhance effectiveness.
 We conduct the process of building these training solutions alongside the customer in a completely agile manner.”

 This collaboration and agility contribute to making simulated environments as immersive, accurate and useful to new employees as possible.
 By creating a training environment that is both highly interactive and tailored to the specific requirements of the customer, organisations are more likely to see significant improvements in knowledge retention and overall effectiveness.